Discrimination in Hiring Practices: What Business Owners Need to Know

 Illegal Job Interview Questions

 When it comes to interview questions, you cannot ask a potential employee about any of the areas detailed as basis for discrimination, detailed above.
 These topics include age, race, gender, nation of origin, religion, disability status, or health (including pregnancy).
 While most interviewers are savvy enough to avoid directly asking about these things, the topics can creep into conversation in other ways.
-A few illegal questions that should be avoided (and why they are in conflict with EEOC protections) are detailed below:
+Sometimes, illegal questions may even appear on job applications, so it is important for both employers and applicants to be aware of what is prohibited.
+A few illegal questions that should be avoided are detailed below:

 • When did you graduate from high school/college?
 (Age discrimination)